ssvassiliev/Summer_School_General/_episodes/07-input_output.md

 ## Cluster storage
 ### Cluster Architecture
 - There is a login node (or maybe more than one).
-- There might be a data transfer node (DTN), which is basically a login node specially designated for doing (!) data transfers.
+- There might be a data transfer node (DTN), which is a login node specially designated for doing (!) data transfers.
 - There are a lot of compute nodes.
-The compute nodes may or may not have local disk.
+The compute nodes may or may not have a local disk.
 - Most I/O goes to a storage array or SAN (Storage Array Network).

 Broadly, you have two choices: You can do I/O to the node-local disk (if there is any), or you can do I/O to the SAN.
-Local disk suffers little or no contention, but is inconvenient.
+Local disk suffers little or no contention but is inconvenient.

 > ## Local disk
 >
-> What are the inconveniences of local disk?
+> What are the inconveniences of a local disk?
 What sort of work patterns suffer most from this?
-What suffers least?
+What suffers the least?
 That is, what sort of jobs can use local disk most easily?
 {: .challenge}

 Local disk performance depends on a lot of things.
-If you’re interested you can get an idea about Intel data center solid state drives [here](https://www.intel.ca/content/www/ca/en/products/docs/memory-storage/solid-state-drives/data-center-ssds/dc-p4610-p4618-series-brief.html).
+If you’re interested you can get an idea about Intel data center solid-state drives [here](https://www.intel.ca/content/www/ca/en/products/docs/memory-storage/solid-state-drives/data-center-ssds/dc-p4610-p4618-series-brief.html).

 For that particular disk model, sequential read/write speed is 3200/3200 MB/sec, It is also capable of 654K/220K IOPS (IO operations per second) for 4K random read/write.